uszkaisandor/davis-putnam/README.md

 ### Input format

 The Main class reads a CNF from standard input.
+Formula validator is not implemented yet.
 Format examples:
 (x)
 ((r)∧(¬r))